ValtteriVu/pill-dispenser-project/README.md

 git clone https://gitlab.metropolia.fi/lansk/rpi-pico-minimal.git
 ```

+This command pulls the example project from git in to directory rpi-pico-minimal.
+The directory can then be opened in CLion for editing/compiling the project.

+Follow the instructions for your operating system to setup CLion to build RPi Pico projects.
+Below you find instructions for Windows, Linux, and OSX (Mac).

 ## IDE Configuration - CLion - Windows

 **Note: CLion has a long standing issue with OpenOCD and file paths that have spaces in them.